Kagzi India

 Parchment: Skin as Manuscript

-When papyrus became scarce, Europe and Asia turned to animal skin.
+When papyrus became scarce, Europe and Asia turned to animal skin for writing and record keeping.

-Parchment - made from goat, sheep, or calf hide through a labour-intensive process of liming, fleshing, bleaching, stretching, and scraping - became the medium of monasteries, legal courts, and royal decrees.
+Parchment — made from goat, sheep, or calf hide through a labour-intensive process — became an important material for manuscripts, royal records, vintage diary making, leather journal covers, and handmade paper collections.

-The Codex Gigas, one of the largest medieval manuscripts in existence, was made from the skin of 160 donkeys.
+The famous Codex Gigas, one of the largest medieval manuscripts, was created using the skin of 160 donkeys, reflecting the rich history behind paper products, journal notebook traditions, and hand craft bookmaking.

 Parchment Skin as Manuscript